 Where do people who are being resettled come from?

-This map shows the total number of refugees resettled by country of arrival (where refugees have been resettled to) since 2003.
+This map shows the total number of resettled refugees by country of origin since 2003.
+In other words, this map shows us where refugees have been coming from.

 As you can see, the highest number of refugees have been resettled from Myanmar (Burma) over this time.
 There are also high numbers from countries in Africa and in the Middle East, especially Iraq and Syria.